 Microsoft announced Windows 11 recently, and it is the cleanest and more polished version of windows out there.
-And those who cannot wait and try it out can register themselves for the windows insider program and upgrade themselves to the new windows 11.
+On October 5th, 2021, Microsoft announced the Windows 11 iso image to the public.

 In this blog, we will look at installing Windows 11 on the Linux KVM hypervisor step by step.

 - Before you proceed, you need to have the windows 11 iso image downloaded.
 Follow the article here on how to download the windows 11 iso image officially from Microsoft.

 - Windows 11 virtio drivers – click here to download.